tarwn/lessthandot-hugo/blogs/content/posts/2012-07-17-tsql-tuesday-a-wicked-fun.md

 that there would be now way of testing the infrastructure after configuration.
 I think he's going
 to keep it in his back pocket and use it when the time is right.

-**4:00 pm** —  Hmmm, test job failed….this isn't good.
+**4:00 pm** —  Hmmm, test job failed....this isn't good.

 **4:10 pm** —  Appears that tempdb is suffering some issues with an ACTIVE_TRANSACTION status in the
 log\_reuse\_wait_description column.
 To the boogle!

 **4:45pm** — Still nothing really, confused.
 Client finds Robert Davis' ( [twitter][3] | [blog][4] ) blog while searching for
 info.
 Makes joke about SQL Cruise.
 I explain that my friend Tim Ford ([twitter][5] | [blog][6]) runs it.
 I explain what it is.
-He sends email to manager asking about training funds…
+He sends email to manager asking about training funds...

 **5:00 pm** — Figure out (with client's help) how to get to Fenway from their office.
 Going to a game
 tomorrow night.